Fort Langley Depression Counselling | Mental Health Therapy Services

 Some of the goals of counselling depression are to provide skills to regulate your nervous system, to shift into a more connected, regulated and resourced state of mind, to learn empowering and clarifying information about depression, to find effective tools for symptom management, and to resolve the underlying origins of depression.

-This process can be very empowering for people, because they feel that they have now control over their depression, and are able to address the roots of it.
+This process can be very empowering for people, because they feel that they now have control over their depression, and are able to address the roots of it.

 These are some of the signs of depression to look out for: